w3c/mnx/doctools/METASPEC-FORMAT.md

 }
 ```

 Use an empty array for a value that needs no description.
-For `kind:
+For the numeric
-"number"`, the keys are still JSON strings (JSON keys are required to be)
+kinds, the keys are still JSON strings (JSON keys are required to be) but
+must be parseable as numbers: as integers for `kind: "integer"`, and as
+integers or decimals for `kind: "float"`.
+For `kind: "string"`, the empty
-but must be parseable as integers.
-The empty string is a legal value.
+string is a legal value.

 Values are listed in the generated JSON Schema in the order written here,
 so keep them in a sensible order.